Peshawar Gymkhana Ground

-Peshawar Gymkhana Ground is a Club cricket ground located in Peshawar, the capital of Khyber Pakhtunkhwa province of Pakistan.
+Peshawar Gymkhana Ground is a club cricket ground located in Peshawar, the capital of Khyber Pakhtunkhwa province of Pakistan.

 Overview and history

-Peshawar Gymkhana Ground is located adjacent to Arab Niaz Stadium in the vicinity of Shahi Bagh Peshawar.
-It is an old British Raj era ground and used to have 2 tennis courts, a pavilion and a cricket ground.
+Peshawar Gymkhana Ground is located adjacent to Arbab Niaz Stadium in the vicinity of Shahi Bagh in Peshawar.
+It is an old British Raj-era ground and used to have 2 tennis courts, a pavilion and a cricket ground.
 The pavilion is named after former Pakistan president Iskander Mirza, who inaugurated it on 10 November 1957.
-It is very popular among Club cricketers and club cricket is regularly played here.
+It is very popular among club cricketers and club cricket is regularly played here.